wentura/payro.cz/SETUP.md

-# Payro.cz - Quick Setup Guide
+# FKTR.cz - Quick Setup Guide

-This guide will help you get the Payro.cz invoicing application up and running quickly.
+This guide will help you get the FKTR.cz invoicing application up and running quickly.

 ## ⚡ Quick Start (5 minutes)